pveentjer/punix/readme.txt

 cmake --build build --target clean && cmake --build build --target run

 The kernel will boot into a very primitive shell.
-Available commands

-/bin/ps
-/bin/loop <iterations> <indents>
-/bin/test_args

 To count the number of C lines: